andrewanan/andrewanan.github.io/README.md

 ---

 To Do:
-- add interactive js
-- add links to footer
+- add something to fill whitespace on bottom of homepage
-- add nav bar for single page site
+- look into fixing formatting for specific res
+- change resume linkedin github buttons
+- change career path logic